-We will produce an in-depth case studies of fetal ES services for all seven GLHs.
-We will refer to MRC guidance30 on the conduct of process evaluations for studying the implementation of complex health interventions.
-We will explore implementation processes, mechanisms of impact and local factors.30 As the fetal ES service is entirely new to the NHS there is no baseline, so case studies will address how the service is being delivered against service objectives, aspirations and adaptations, and the plans identified by professionals in Phase 1 and 2.
+It has become clear that each of the 17 genetics services in England have implemented their own individual pathways and processes for the implementation of fetal ES and the service is not uniformly delivered within each GLH/GMSA.
+The analysis will take this into consideration and look at service delivery and care pathways at each of the 17 genetics services.
+We will produce an in-depth case studies of fetal ES services for all 17 genetic services.
+We will refer to MRC guidance on the conduct of process evaluations for studying the implementation of complex health interventions.
+We will explore implementation processes, mechanisms of impact and local factors.
+As the fetal ES service is entirely new to the NHS there is no baseline, so case studies will address how the service is being delivered against service objectives, aspirations and adaptations, and the plans identified by professionals in Phase 1 and 2.

 We will use a case study approach31-33 to data collection.
-Qualitative data will be collected from semistructured interviews with ~35 staff from a range of backgrounds, key documents, non-participant observations of relevant team meetings in each GLH and two focus groups with health professionals (one North, one South).
-To gain insights into the views of some religious and ethnic minority groups, hospital chaplains will be included in the staff interviews as faith-based authorities.
+Qualitative data will be collected from semistructured interviews with staff from each of the 17 genetics services from a range of backgrounds, key documents, non-participant observations of relevant team meetings in each GLH and two focus groups with fetal ES service leads from the 17 genetics services.
+To gain insights into the views of some religious and ethnic minority groups, hospital chaplains will be included in the staff interviews as faithbased authorities.
 Interview and focus group questions will be developed based on literature review and the findings of phase 1 and 2 to probe service delivery issues (e.g. unexpected consequences or difficulties, and how overcome), local variations and professional perceptions of running this service.